AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 An optional object as defined in the [symbology](#symbology) section at the end of this document.
 This object defines how a mission properties point is drawn on the map.
 This point occurs when starting recording, starting/stopping observing, and when editing the mission attributes.
+The default is a 12 point solid green circle.

 ## `on-symbology`
 An optional object as defined in the [symbology](#symbology) section at the end of this document.
 This object defines the look of the track log line when observing (i.e. on-transect).
-The default in version 1 was a 1 point wide solid black line.
-The default in version 2 was a 3 point wide solid red line.
+The default is a 3 point wide solid red line.

 ## `off-symbology`
 An optional object as defined in the [symbology](#symbology) section at the end of this document.
 This object defines the look of the track log line when not observing (i.e. off-transect).
-The default in version 1 was a 1 point wide solid black line.
-The default in version 2 was a 1.5 point wide solid gray line.
+The default is a 1.5 point wide solid gray line.

 ## `gps-symbology`
 An optional object as defined in the [symbology](#symbology) section at the end of this document.